Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Experiments

 We are interested in simulating the misinformation prevention process when the bad campaign $C$ has a sizable influence on the network to best demonstrate how the techniques could be used in real world settings.
 That is, we believe the scenario in which we are attempting to prevent the spread of misinformation when the bad campaign has the ability to influence a large fraction of the network to be more relevant than when only a very small number of users would adopt the bad campaign.
 Towards this end, we first compute the \emph{top-k} influential vertices for each network and then randomly select the seed set $A_C$ from the \emph{top-1} and \emph{top-5} vertices for each experiment.
 This process ensures the misinformation has a large potential influence in the network.

-The measures of effectiveness in our experiments are the \emph{algorithm efficiency} measured in runtime and the \emph{algorithm accuracy} measured in percentage of nodes saved.
-Our goal is to demonstrate the superior runtime of \emph{RPS} as the accuracy has been covered extensively in \cite{budak2011limiting}.
+The focus of our experiments is \emph{algorithm efficiency} measured in runtime where our goal is to demonstrate the superior performance of \emph{RPS} compared to \emph{MCGreedy}.
+Meanwhile, we observed that the \emph{algorithm accuracy} (measured in percentage of nodes saved) of \emph{RPS} matches \emph{MCGreedy} very closely.
+We observe that, consistent with the results reported in \cite{budak2011limiting}, \emph{RPS} quickly approaches a maximal expected prevention value as $k$ increases across all datasets.
+This is natural since both \emph{RPS} and \emph{MCGreedy} are maximizing a submodular objective function in a greedy fashion.
+The novelty of \emph{RPS} addresses the scalability hurdle in a similar sense to Borgs et. al.\ \cite{borgs2012} in relation to Kempe et. al.\ \cite{kempe2003}.
+For a detailed comparison of the accuracy of \emph{MCGreedy} compared to a number of natural heuristics we refer the interested reader to \cite{budak2011limiting}.

-\textbf{Running-time Results. } First, we plot the runtimes of \emph{Greedy} and \emph{RPS} for a single seed in Figure \ref{fig:greedy_comparison} and observe that \emph{RPS} provides a significant improvement of several orders of magnitude over \emph{Greedy}.
-Note, we only compare \emph{RPS} to \emph{Greedy} on the smallest networks due to the substantial runtime required for \emph{Greedy}.
-Furthermore, for similar scaling issues of \emph{Greedy}, we restrict our comparison to $k = 1$.
+\textbf{Plots.} First, we plot the runtimes of \emph{MCGreedy} and \emph{RPS} for a single seed in Figure \ref{fig:greedy_comparison} and observe that \emph{RPS} provides a significant improvement of several orders of magnitude over \emph{MCGreedy}.
+Note, we only compare \emph{RPS} to \emph{MCGreedy} on the smallest networks due to the substantial runtime required for \emph{MCGreedy}.
+Furthermore, for similar scaling issues of \emph{MCGreedy}, we restrict our comparison to $k = 1$.
 However, since both approaches scale linearly with $k$ we can conclude that \emph{RPS} offers a tremendous runtime improvement over the approach of \cite{budak2011limiting}.